bektade/I2M2G/README.md

 - clone energy launchpad repo, cd to the repo and run `docker compose up`
 - Install python dependencies found in `Pipfile` and then,
 - run `main_simulated_pub.py`.

+> GETTING FROM SIMULATOR IS NOT DOCKERIZED.
+Simply run the python script.

 #### Step-3: InfluxDB